PranayKumar9902/Eventure-API-Java/README.md

 ## ⚙️ Configuration

-- **Database Configuration**: Ensure PostgrsQL is installed and running.
+- **Database Configuration**: Ensure PostgresQL is installed and running.
 Update the `application.properties` file with your database credentials.
 - **JWT Configuration**: Set the `jwt.secret` in the `application.properties` file for token generation and validation.